Sebziel/gcp-terraform/Readme.md

 * Inlfux - Vm used for monitoring of Petclinic App.
 Contains influx and telegraf tools installed.
 * Petclinic App - Contains example java springboot application build by terra-gke 'javabuilder'.
 Contains Joolokia Agent **Note** more details on VM's and tools configuration can be found in /gcp-terraform/terra-influx/script-templates

-A separate static extenral ip is required, as in order for the ip address to be passed o telegraf configuration, the resource (VM) have to be created first, hence it's not possible to assign the externalIP for the startup script.

-As an alternative, the remote-exec provisioner could be used to modify the value, but it get's quite complex while using ACG environments and limitations based on the time-span of the project and GCP IAM not available.

 ## Important Note